redhoodie/d1mini-pc-control/README.md

 ## Limitations

 - Untested (Will update once fabricated)
-- I am a novice at this stuff, feel free to improve and pull request.
+- I am a novice at this stuff, feel free to clone/improve/pull request.

 Similar Projects: